polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/weight.md

 A number of resources in any chain can be limited by definition, such as time, memory and computation.
 A mechanism should exist to prevent individual resource-consuming components of the chain, including but not limited to dispatchable functions, from consume too much of any of the mentioned resources.
-This concept is represented in substrate by weights.
+This concept is represented in substrate runtime by weights.
 Furthermore, consuming some weights could optionally incur some fee.

 The fee implications of the weight system is covered in the [Fee Developer document]().
 This